 AES in Focus

-AES (AES) is headquartered in Arlington, and is in the Utilities sector.
-The stock has seen a price change of -34.47% since the start of the year.
-The power company is currently shelling out a dividend of $0.14 per share, with a dividend yield of 4.4%.
-This compares to the Utility - Electric Power industry's yield of 3.39% and the S&P 500's yield of 2.5%.
+Based in Arlington, AES (AES) is in the Utilities sector, and so far this year, shares have seen a price change of -30.45%.
+The power company is currently shelling out a dividend of $0.14 per share, with a dividend yield of 4.14%.
+This compares to the Utility - Electric Power industry's yield of 3.29% and the S&P 500's yield of 1.81%.

-Looking at dividend growth, the company's current annualized dividend of $0.57 is up 4.4% from last year.
-AES has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 7.89%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-AES's current payout ratio is 40%.
-This means it paid out 40% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $0.57 is up 4.4% from last year.
+Over the last 5 years, AES has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.90%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+AES's current payout ratio is 42%, meaning it paid out 42% of its trailing 12-month EPS as dividend.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, AES is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).